NOTICE!

 The dialogue consists of generic action lines when I only want to hear “Poison Spear” playing in peace.

 The yellow World Ring is released from inside the scorpion.
 Shahra references a mention of a blue hedgehog that definitely isn’t in The Arabian Nights, as well as Sonic’s life needing to be forfeit by the end of this.
 Which he’s collecting the Rings to avoid.
-Yet he still continues collecting them for Erazor.
+And yet, he still continues collecting them for Erazor.

 Stage 3: Dinosaur Jungle